nodejs/node/doc/api/fs.md

 * `error` {Error}

-Emitted when an error occurs.
+Emitted when an error occurs while watching the file.

 ### watcher.close()
 <!-- YAML
 added: v0.5.8
 -->

 Stop watching for changes on the given `fs.FSWatcher`.
+Once stopped, the `fs.FSWatcher` object is no longer usable.

 ## Class: fs.ReadStream
 <!-- YAML
 added: v0.1.93
 -->

-`ReadStream` is a [Readable Stream][].
+A successful call to `fs.createReadStream()` will return a new `fs.ReadStream` object.

+All `fs.ReadStream` objects are [Readable Streams][].

 ### Event: 'close'
 <!-- YAML
 added: v0.1.93
 -->

-Emitted when the `ReadStream`'s underlying file descriptor has been closed.
+Emitted when the `fs.ReadStream`'s underlying file descriptor has been closed.

 ### Event: 'open'
 <!-- YAML